Biden, Harris take break from inaugural prep to mark MLK day

 Biden and his wife, Jill, joined an assembly line in the parking lot of Philabundance, an organization that distributes food to people in need, and helped fill about 150 boxes with fresh fruit and nonperishables.

 As Biden and Harris took breaks from their inaugural preparations to honor the civil rights hero Monday, outgoing President Donald Trump remained out of public view at the White House for the sixth straight day.
-In past years, Trump has marked the holiday with unannounced visits to the King memorial in Washington, but no such outing was expected this year.
+In past years, Trump has marked the holiday with unannounced visits to the King memorial in Washington.

 Such a visit would have been complicated because Washington has become a fortress city of roadblocks and barricades before Wednesday’s inauguration, as security officials work to avoid more violence following the Jan.
 6 riot by a pro-Trump mob at the U.S. Capitol.